-It will deliver the proposed housing requirements of the South East Plan in a sustainable way.
+It will deliver an annual average of 165 dwellings (net addition), equivalent to 3,300 additional dwellings over the period 2006 to 2026in a sustainable way.
 A balance of new housing will be achieved with increased provision of affordable housing, smaller homes and housing designed to meet the needs of older people.
 Accommodation for gypsies and travellers will also be increased.

-The high quality natural and built environment will be protected, especially in those parts of the district designated to protect their distinct character.
+The high quality natural built and historic environment will be conserved and enhanced, especially in those parts of the District designated to protect their distinct character.
 New development throughout the District will be of a high quality incorporating designs that respond to the distinctive local character of areas of high environmental quality or make a positive contribution to the environmental enhancement of other areas.
 The design of new development will incorporate sustainability principles taking into account potential climate change.
+A Green Infrastructure Network will be developed including areas of value for biodiversity, open space and recreation.

-The majority of new housing development will be focussed in the urban areas of Sevenoaks and Swanley.
+The majority of new housing development will be focused in the urban areas of Sevenoaks and Swanley.